davs3275/sbs/med/collier.md

 ---
-4.8 That which does not make a man worse, does not make his life worse ; and by consequence he has no harm either within or without.
+4.8 That which does not make a man worse, does not make his life worse; and by consequence he has no harm either within or without.

 ---